lgbt-foundation/whitepaper/whitepaper.md

 ### 1. LGBT Identity Management

-One of the core ideas behind blockchain is to eliminate centralized storage of sensitive data and give the control of this data back to the user, in addition to increased security.
+One of the core ideas behind blockchain is to eliminate centralized storage of sensitive data and give the control of this data back to the user together with additional security.
 Sexual and gender identities are at the heart of the LGBT community since they define an individual’s membership and sense of self.

 > **The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment, and will be used in a respectful way to honor and protect users' physical identities.**

 Establishing a decentralized and secure way of giving every member of the community full control, without the risk of being controlled or abused by governments or corporations, is central to this proposal.
 LGBT Token will allow each member to not only define what is stored on the blockchain, but also to have full control of that information and who is allowed to access it.
-Only if their identity is fully protected against abuse will members be able to be aligned with their sexual and gender identities in an economic environment.
+Only if their identity is fully protected against abuse will members be able to be aligned with their sexual and gender identities in an economic environment and at no time is unencrypted private personally identifying information made available to anyone.

 At the same time this identity can be verified and members protected against impersonation or other forms of identity theft.